Before you arrive

-Talk to a Student Connection officer
+Talk to an International Student Officer

-Connect with your International Student Liaison Officer.
+Connect with your International Student Officer.
 They can help you with everything from adjusting to life in Australia, managing your studies, and connecting with other students.

 Organise your flights once your visa is granted.
 It is a good idea to arrive a few days early to get settled.
 There are no direct international flights to our regional campuses so you will need to organise a local connection from Sydney.